 Natural and synthetic ascorbic acid are chemically identical.
 Studies that have compared the difference in blood levels between those given synthetic ascorbic acid and ascorbic acid from eg oranges, have found no difference.

-Natural food sources of vitamin C, such as berries, are generally good sources of bioflavonoids, raising the possibility that these bioflavonoids might enhance vitamin C‘s bioavailability.
+Natural food sources of vitamin C, such as berries, are generally good sources of Bioflavonoids are sometimes referred to as vitamin P. Flavonoids are widely distributed in plants and are known for their antioxidant activity…., raising the possibility that these bioflavonoids might enhance vitamin C‘s bioavailability.
 Most studies have found little or no difference however one study, which included five men and three women, found that a 500-mg supplement of synthetic ascorbic acid, given in a natural citrus extract containing bioflavonoids, proteins, and carbohydrates, was more slowly absorbed and 35% more bioavailable than synthetic ascorbic acid alone.

 Ascorbic acid vs Mineral Ascorbates

 Vitamin C comes in two forms – ascorbic acid and ascorbate.
 Ascorbic acid is acidic and ascorbate is alkaline.
 (Acidity or alkalinity is measured as pH.
 A pH of 7 is neutral, with anything less being acidic and anything more is alkaline.)